Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 A Job for Floss

-If you're like many Americans, you may not be flossing enough or not at all.
-A tooth has 5 surfaces.
-The toothbrush can effectively clean three of these surfaces.
-The tongue side of the tooth, the cheek side of the tooth, and the biting surface can easily be reached by simple tooth brushing.
-The correct action of the toothbrush, whether electric or manual, cannot reach into the spaces between the teeth.
+If you're like many Americans, you may not be flossing enough or at all.
+A tooth has five surfaces and a toothbrush can only effectively clean three of these surfaces.
+The tongue side, cheek side and biting surface or the teeth can easily be reached by simple tooth brushing.
+However, a toothbrush - whether electric or manual - cannot reach into the spaces between the teeth.

 That's a job for floss!
-When you are flossing it is not just to remove pieces of food stuck between your teeth - that's a bonus - we're actually flossing to remove the film that is created by bacteria before it develops into plaque.
+When you floss, you remove the film that is created by bacteria before it develops into plaque.
 Plaque is the technical term used to describe growing bacteria.

 Eventually this plaque will harden into a white chalky coating on your teeth called tartar.
-This newly formed tartar has a very rough surface that allows more bacteria to grow on which in turn can lead to bleeding gums and the breakdown of bone and gum tissues.
-This is the beginning of periodontal disease
+Newly formed tartar has a very rough surface that allows more bacteria to grow on it.
+This can lead to bleeding gums and the breakdown of bone and gum tissue.
+This is the beginning of gum disease

 Here are some flossing do's and don'ts: